What does grief feel like?

 Grief feels like… fear

-After a death you might feel afraid, anxious, insecure, and wonder how you’re going to manage without that person in your life.
+After a loss you might feel afraid, anxious, insecure, and wonder how you’re going to manage without that person in your life.

 Grief feels like… shock